What we investigate

 - any systemic issues involved with the alleged conduct that could impact on the broader public sector

-- the presence of any aggravating circumstances
+- aggravating circumstances

-- whether there is evidence of wilfulness or culpability.
+- evidence of wilfulness or culpability.

-We cannot investigate:
+We can't investigate:

-- issues arising in other states or territories
+- issues in other states or territories

 - federal parliamentarians, departments or agencies

-- outcomes of traffic or court decisions.
+- traffic or court decisions.